-The Business department runs a weekly catch-up/revision session for learners who need additional support or just want to do more themselves.
+The Business department runs a weekly catch-up/revision session for pupils who need additional support or just want to do more themselves.

-Design and Technology
+Department Design and Technology

-Mr T Meiring
+Director of Faculty Mr J Bodinger

-Food and Nutrition
+Subject title Food and Nutrition

-WJEC
+Examination board WJEC

-Food and Nutrition
+Qualification description/title Food and Nutrition

-www.wjec.co.uk
+Internet link www.wjec.co.uk

+0 4

 The course comprises of 3 parts: a written examination (worth 40%) of the qualification, a food science investigation (20%) and a practical investigation including practical work (40%).
-Year 10 will involve building on skills and knowledge to enable learners to complete the examinations in Year 11.
-This will include a mock NEA 2 (Non examination assessment) where learners will need to prepare, cook and serve two dishes based on a set task.
+Year 10 will involve building on skills and knowledge to enable pupils to complete the examinations in Year 11.
+This will include a mock NEA 2 (Non examination assessment) where pupils will need to prepare, cook and serve two dishes based on a set task.
 There will also be an opportunity to complete a science investigation which will provide experience to complete the NEA 1 task in Year 11.

-Learners will be studying numerous areas of content including, health and safety in the kitchen, nutrition, diet and good health, food commodities, the science of food and where food comes from.
+Pupils will be studying numerous areas of content including, health and safety in the kitchen, nutrition, diet and good health, food commodities, the science of food and where food comes from.
 There will be regular classroom tests to check their understanding.

-Learners will also be taking part in practical lessons to improve their practical skills to enable them to prepare, cook and present dishes to a high standard.
+Pupils will also be taking part in practical lessons to improve their practical skills to enable the